-Paying for military child care means submitting income information, but don’t make the mistake of assuming that CDC care, for example, is billed based on the servicemember’s income alone.
-Household income is used to measure your CDC bill, not your individual earnings.
+Paying for military child care means submitting income information, but don’t assume that CDC care, for example, is billed based on the servicemember’s income alone.
+Total household income is used to measure your CDC bill, not your earnings.
 Do not omit your spouse’s income when submitting data to the CDC, this can have serious consequences.

 Where special needs or Exceptional Family Member Program enrollees are concerned, parents should know that DoD policy includes making reasonable accommodations for children who have or are at risk of chronic illness, disability, developmental issues, and other concerns.

-In the process of getting child care for these clients, you may be asked for some basic information about your child’s condition or needs in order to make those reasonable accommodations happen.
+In getting child care for these clients, you may be asked for some basic information about your child’s condition or needs to make those reasonable accommodations happen.

-Parents are considered to be an important part of the planning process in such cases and you should expect to be involved in the discussions about placement and services for your child or children.
+Parents are considered an important part of the planning process in such cases, and you should expect to be involved in the discussions about placement and services for your child or children.

 Alternative Childcare Options for Military Families